Théo Pourchaire: 2022: Vice-Champion

-In Monza, Pourchaire was on a decent qualifying lap until Iwasa crashed and brought out the red flag, which left the Frenchman 14th on the grid.
+In Monza, Pourchaire was on a decent qualifying lap until Iwasa crashed and brought out the red flag, which left the Frenchman fourteenth on the grid.
 Needing to finish at least sixth to keep the championship alive, he made early progress, but on lap 14 took to the gravel while battling with Lawson.
 Pourchaire finished 17th, which sealed the drivers' title for Drugovich.
 His feature race would not even last half a lap, as he was clipped by Boschung and then later hit by Luca Ghiotto, ending his nightmare weekend.
 Pourchaire qualified third in the final round at Yas Marina.
 He would not score, as in the feature race he struck a bird while running fourth, causing him to retire.
 Despite that, he held on to second in the championship, scoring three wins, seven podiums, and 164 points.

 Amid uncertainty over where he would be racing in 2023, Pourchaire tested for ART at the F2 post-season test at Yas Marina.